xreedev/Research-Asist-Tool/README.md

 ### Output:

-- View the generated PowerPoint presentation (summary.pptx) containing the summarized content.
+- View the generated PowerPoint presentation (summary.pptx) containing the summarized content as well as audio file (audio.mp3).

 ## Contribution: